jeffhawke/black-sword-hack-mod/README.md

 1. Why not using one of the other forks?
 Why making one of your own?

    Because almost no other existing fork was making any meaningful changes at that time, they just forked the code and let it sit there.

+2. There are words in english in the other translations, is it normal?

+   Unfortunately I don't speak Russian, Ukranian or (for the most part) Spanish.
+That means that their language files have been left behind when I updated English and French.
+   There is not much I can do at the moment but I welcome any contribution if you wish to make corrections.

 # Original Readme below